jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * If someone tries to tell you that this isn’t really how nerfing, errata-ing, and banning works, you just take your katana and do some "development” on them, if you know what I mean.

+# Death Trap
+Set: The Predator Battles
+While this card is face down in your Resource Row, you can play it as if it was in your hand.
+If you do, put it into your KO pile as normal, then replace it with the top card of your deck, face down.
+If you have no cards in your deck, you can still play it, you just won’t be able to replace it.

 # Devil Slayer
 Set: The New Defenders
 **Shadow Cloak**